-We’re not saying to go to the doctor if you’re just feeling a bit sick, but when you experience serious symptoms of a chest infection, it is best to visit Dr. Lawrence Schmetterer – an experienced thoracic surgeon and our team of professionals for your chest infection treatment in Youngstown, Ohio.
+We’re not saying to go to the doctor if you’re just feeling a bit sick, but when you experience serious symptoms of a chest infection, it is best to visit Dr. Lawrence Schmetterer and our team of professionals to get checked out in Youngstown, Ohio.

 So let’s define a chest infection.
 It is an infection that affects your lower large airways and your lungs.
 Pneumonia and bronchitis are the most common chest infections.